Clematrics/PyBuddhabrot/README.md

   * Top left corner : -2.25+1.5j (recommended value to get all the buddhabrot)
   * Bottom right corner : 0.75-1.5j (recommended value to get all the buddhabrot)

-The image was rendered after 3200000 sequences of complex numbers where computed.
+The image was rendered after 3200000 sequences were computed.

 # Requirements